 Jane Farrow specializes in bringing people together for constructive dialogue and creative city-building initiatives.
 She’s worked on multi-stakeholder planning studies and consultations at national, regional and local levels on issues as diverse as tourism and culture strategies, transit planning, park master plans, affordable housing and street food vendor regulations.

 Before taking up facilitation and consulting, Jane worked as a CBC Radio One broadcaster for 10 years hosting such programs as Workology, And Sometimes Y and also creating the popular ‘Wanted Words’ segment which was the basis of two best-selling books.
 She has co-written two editions of the Canadian Book of Lists for Random House/Knopf, with a completely revised and updated edition slated for publication in October 2017.
-Jane is also a co-editor of Any Other Way: How Toronto Got Queer, being published by Coach House Press in May 2017.
+Jane is also a co-editor of Any Other Way: How Toronto Got Queer, published by Coach House Press in May 2017.

 Jane was the first executive director of Jane’s Walk, an NGO based in Toronto engaged in walkability initiatives that celebrate the ideas of urbanist Jane Jacobs.
 In five years she guided this event from one of great local promise in 2007 to a global phenomenon offered in over 75 cities in 15 countries around the world.
 While there she co-authored several walkability studies with Professor Paul Hess of the University of Toronto Department of Geography and Planning.
 ‘Walkability in Toronto’s High-Rise Neighbourhoods’, is the first comprehensive look at walkability in the suburban high-rise settings of North America.

 As the Executive Assistant to a Toronto city councillor in 2011-12 Jane gained important experience writing briefs, reviewing policy and consulting with constituents and developers on a wide range of neighbourhood issues and planning matters.
-Jane has taught and lectured on subjects as diverse as urban planning, walkability, snapshot photography, queer culture and radio journalism at conferences and colleges including University of Toronto, George Brown, Ryerson University, York University and UTS School.
+Jane has taught and lectured on subjects as diverse as urban planning, walkability, snapshot photography, queer culture and radio journalism at conferences and colleges including University of Toronto, George Brown, Ryerson University, McMaster, York University and UTS School.

 In 2010 Jane was awarded a Vital People grant by the Toronto Community Foundation in recognition of her work as a valued community leader and city builder.
 She’s a recipient of the 2014 Inspire LGBTQ Lifetime Achievement award and in 2013 Spacing Magazine included her on their 10 People We Love list in their 10th Anniversary Issue.